Thefolle/SdpProject/Version2/Documentation/Work report.md

 This document is a summary of the work done to develop the traffic simulation project.

-## Glossary

-Here follows some definitions that are extensively referenced by this document:
+## Purpose of the project

+The functional requirement of the project consists of a simulator about a city, and in particular its streets and vehicles.
+The non-functional requirement is high-scalability in the number of vehicles and in general in the number of entities in the scene.
+Indeed, the purpose of the project is to evaluate the capabilities of Unity DOTS to support hundreds of thousands of entities in the scene at the same time.

+## The underlying technology: Unity DOTS

+Unity recently offers two paradigms to build an application:

-- Traditional stack: the well-established and mature approach to create three-dimensional programs in Unity, based on mono behaviours;
+- Traditional stack: the well-established and mature approach to create three-dimensional (or bi-dimensional) programs in Unity, based on mono behaviours;
-- DOTS: the Data-Oriented Technology Stack, a novel paradigm in building 3D applications.
+- DOTS: the Data-Oriented Technology Stack, a novel paradigm in building 3D (or 2D) applications.
 This is the target approach of this project.

+DOTS is a paradigm that favours scalability in exchange for complexity.
+Hence, the data-oriented model suits projects that are characterized by a large or huge number of entities that obey to the same algorithm.

-The community also talks about hybrid solutions, where mixing a small number of traditional scripts with DOTS is considered acceptable; in the context of this project, instead, the developers tried to stick to the Pure ECS paradigm.
+The community also talks about hybrid solutions, where mixing a small number of traditional scripts with DOTS is considered acceptable; in the context of this project, instead, the developers tried to stick to the Pure ECS paradigm, although Unity internally creates old-styled scripts anyway for some purposes.

 ## The first version of the project